mikechambers/adb-mcp/README.md

 Make sure you have [NodeJS](https://nodejs.org/en) installed and configured in your system PATH.

-Switch to adb-proxy-socket directory.
-Install the requirements, and then start the server
+Switch to _adb-proxy-socket directory_.
+Install the requirements, and then start the server:

 ```
 $cd adb-proxy-socket